 Racial disparities in arrest rates versus county population rates landed hardest on black women, who made up 33 percent of jail bookings, but just 9 percent of all women in LA County.

-The Latina women booked into jails accounted for most of the 16,466 years of incarceration, spending a collective 6,528 years in jail cells, at least.
+The Latinas booked into jails accounted for most of the 16,466 years of incarceration, spending a collective 6,528 years in jail cells, at least.
 Black women spent a total of at least 5,481 years behind bars, while white women spent 3,787 years.

 The five most common zip codes among the women booked into county jails were in South LA and the Antelope Valley cities of Palmdale and Lancaster.